Vittorio Gorresio: New beginnings

 After the armistice Gorresio had very briefly returned to work on Il Popolo di Roma, until it was suppressed, compromised, in the eyes of the new rulers, by the extent of its association with the Mussolini governments.
 By the end of the war in Europe, two of his brothers had disappeared, presumed killed, fighting for the Germans on the Russian front.
 Gorresio now launched himself on a "Cursus honorum" for which he was amply qualified.
 With a return to democratic government, his own political philosophy became more visible.
 He was never a communist, but nor could he ever be taken for an Italian "Christian Democrat".
 Joining a political party could have compromised his independence as a journalist, and it was not something that he ever did, but his attitudes tended to align with those of the liberal left, or with the social democracy that was now emerging or returning as a major political force elsewhere in western Europe.
 With the benefit of hindsight it is possible to see Gorresio as part of a centre-left "third force" which began to define itself in the aftermath of war, and during the 1950s acquired something of an "ethical" role with a growing appeal to the more intellectually inclined elements of public opinion.
 Within Italy's newly revived media establishment, other representatives of this tendency, broadly defined, included friends and colleagues such as Mario Pannunzio, Arrigo Benedetti, Ennio Flaiano and Eugenio Scalfari.
 A number of new mass-circulation loosely liberal-leaning magazines and newspapers were launched or re-launched for the post-democratic age, among them L'Europeo, Il Mondo and La Stampa.
 Vittorio Gorresio became a regular contributor to each of them.

 Gorresio joined Pannunzio's recently launched daily newspaper Risorgimento Liberale in 1945, initially as a news reporter and later as parliamentary editor.
 However, when Pannunzio left the publication late in 1947, in the context of "political differences" inside the Italian Liberal Party, Gorresio left too.
 Risorgimento Liberale ceased publication a year later.
 Gorresio stayed rather longer with Benedetti's L'Europeo, writing for the magazine regularly between 1945 and 1954.
 In 1949 Mario Pannunzio launched a yet more ambitiously named magazine, Il Mondo.
 Gorresio's contributions tended to deal with historical topics, with an evident preference for controversial themes.
 Through the 1950s he was parliamentary diarist for La Stampa (published in Turin), taking over as editorial director of the paper's Rome office after a few years.
-He retained that post till 1976 when a cancer of the upper jaw forced him into a partial retirement, which he used in part to write a series of memorable articles concerned with the terrifying illness.
+He retained that post till 1976 when cancer of the upper jaw forced him into a partial retirement, which he used in part to write a series of memorable articles concerned with the terrifying illness.
 He continued to write for La Stampa almost till he died.